SantiagoRomanoOddone/azure-rag-agent/README.md

 ![Architecture](images/architecture.png)

 ## Overview
-This project is an end-to-end Retrieval-Augmented Generation (RAG) application fully hosted on **Azure**.
+This project is a production-ready Retrieval-Augmented Generation (RAG) application fully hosted on **Azure**.
 It connects **WhatsApp** with an intelligent agent that retrieves and provides information in real time.

 ## Key Components